mrv1k/bracketless/media/postmortem.md

 ### Toggl

-1. Git tracks code progress.
+1. Github tracks code.
 Toggl tracks time.

-1. I started development, it went easy and I was coding.
-It got hard and boom, I was bombarded by self-doubting questions. %open\_toggl% %check\_time\_progress% If there's time, there's progress.
-Huh, okay. %coding%
+1. When I started the project, the development process was going smooth.
+As time went on, the process got more complex and boom!
+(After a few consequent mistakes) I found myself bombarded by self-doubt questions.
+Took a deep breath.
+Opened toggl.
+Erased the self-doubt. **If there's time, there's progress**.

-1. Don't cheat.
+1. **Don't cheat**.

-1. Starting is easy, finishing is hard.
+1. It's hard to finish.
 Toggl helps to finish.
 Use it.

 ## First project specific

 ### The first version

-1. The first is the scariest.
-I questioned my abilities a lot. _Would I be able to make it through?
-What if I fail?_ The questions were full of self doubt.
+1. The first _anything_ is the scariest.
+I questioned my coding skills a lot.

-1. It's important to get main functionality ready as soon as possible so you can test the idea.
-Bracketless idea has met the expectations.
-It was doing what I expected even though it was very buggy.
+1. It's impractical to test an idea, that's why it's crucial to get the fist version ready ASAP.
+Bracketless idea met the expectations.
+It was doing what I expected (even though it was buggy). **Don't trust an idea, test the idea**.

-1. While developing the first version of the first project I made a lot of logic mistakes and that cost me later in development as I had to refactor everything.
+1. First version of the first project doesn't sound right without **mistakes**. **I made a lot of them, and that's okay**.
+It would be crazy expect not to make any.

-1. It is scary to start the first project, but just close your eyes and do it.
-Nothing bad can happen.
-What is the worst case scenario that could happen?
-Project failure?
-The amount of new knowledge that you gain will easily patch that wound.
-Always consider what will happen if you don't start it - nothing. _If you change nothing, nothing will change._
+1. Starting is scary.
+Still, you have to do it.
+What is the worst case scenario that could possibly happen?
+A failure?
+Ha!
+The knowledge you obtain will easily patch that wound.
+What will happen if you don't start it?
+Nothing.

+> If you change nothing, nothing will change.
+> -- _Unknown_

 ### Experimenting

 1. Experiment.
 Personal project is the place to do it.

-1. It's easier to make right decision. e.g.: I learned why _querySelectorAll_ is better than _getElementsByTagName_ (TreeWalker to rule them all).
+1. I learned why _querySelectorAll_ is better than _getElementsByTagName_. **Experimenting helped to make a logical decision**.

-1. It requires extra time, and likely to cause mess.
+1. **It requires extra time, and likely to cause mess**.

 1. So many options.
-How do you choose between similar libraries A and B?
+How to choose between similar libraries A and B?
 A over B?
 B over A?
-Try both and see for yourself, which one makes more sense?
-Use it.
+Try both and see for yourself.

-### Overengineering
+### Over-engineering

-1. Overengineering is bad, m'kay?
-It's unnecessary complexity that adds mental tax.
-It should be avoided.
+1. Over-engineering is bad, m'kay?
+It's unnecessary complexity that adds mental tax. **Over-engineering should be avoided**.

-1. I overengineered the extension.
-Primarily, to make it exactly like I envisioned it, a part just to practice and learn even more.
-I definitely didn't need state management complexity.
-I don't regret it, it forced me to think about things I've never considered before.
+1. I admit, I over-engineered the extension.
+I had to, to make it exactly like I envisioned.
+I definitely didn't need all that state management complexity.
+I don't regret it.
+Managing state **forced me to think about things I've never even considered before**.

-1. Time is the price.
-I've spent 2 extra weeks doing what would be a simple "background" extension, an "event page" extension.
+1. **Time is the price**.
+I've spent 2 weeks doing what would be a simple "background" extension, an "event page" extension.

-1. It's okay to overengineer your **own** projects for the sake of learning.
-It's important to keep it for learning only, otherwise it's just unnecessary complexity.
+1. It's tolerable to over-engineer your own projects for the sake of learning.
+It's important to keep it for learning only.

 ## Other

 ### Working alone

-1. I am a pretty people independent person and I expected it to reflect in development.
+1. I don't rely on anyone and I expected it to reflect in development.
 Not exactly the case.

-1. **Single responsibility**, I avoided organizational overhead and had easy time making changing on the fly.
+1. **Single responsibility**, no organizational overhead and easy time making changes on the fly.

 1. A few actually:

     + **Full responsibility**.
-My project, I own it.
-I don't like CSS, well nobody would do that for me, so I just suffered through.
-Quality is the currency.
+I don't like CSS, well nobody would do that for me, so I just did it.
+Quality suffered, but it was done.
     + **Avoidance**.
 Happened to me a couple times.
-I knew what to do, I knew it would be difficult and still I delayed the completion until I had to do it.
-The end result was the same, I found myself doing that task later anyway.
+I knew what to do, knew it would be difficult.
+Still, I delayed the completion.
+The end result was the same, I found myself doing that task anyway.
-    + **Hard tasks**.
-There was a particularly hard problem that took me 4 back to back iterations and 10 hours to solve, just to arrive at the beginning but with a new perspective.
-Solution worked as expected, but I had to talk someone.
-I had to bitch about the difficulty.
+    + **Challenging tasks**.
+There was a particularly challenging problem that took me 4 back to back iterations and 10 hours to solve.
+Final solution led me to the initial code but with a new perspective.
+The solution worked as planned, but I had to talk someone, had to share the experience.
+Sharing eased the pain.

 1. Working alone has its benefits but limitations are plenty.
 There's a constant pressure that you're the only one who can do it.
 It is hard but manageable.
-Be ready to do everything.

 > Alone we can do so little; together we can do so much.
 > -- _Helen Keller_

-### All or nothing mindset
+### All-in

-1. Close to the end of development, I got this mindset that based on how much time I've spent developing this extension I might as well take extra time and not rush it.
+1. Late in development, I got this all-in mindset.
+"I spent that much might as well take my time and not rush it."
+A decent idea, my bad execution.

-1. It's a good thing to take extra time and polish the project.
+1. It's good to take **extra time to polish the project**.

-1. It's a dangerous mindset as it eliminates time from the development equation.
-The most precious thing that I have.
+1. **A treacherous mindset that eliminates time from the development equation**.

-1. I think this mindset tolerable as long as you strictly **strictly** limit this time.
-I didn't limit the time which lead me to start procrastinating.
-Being an experienced procrastinator I realized it relatively quickly and immediately ended this mindset and published the extension.
-(That's why I have published version 0.7.2 instead of planned 1.0)
+1. The mindset is bearable as long as you **strictly** limit its duration.
+I didn't.
+It lead me to procrastination.
+Toggl hours went down, that raised the procrastination alarm.
+I promptly wrapped the development and published the extension.
+(That's why I've published version 0.7.2 instead of planned 1.0)

 ## Toggl Stats